approov/shipfast-api-protection/README.md

-Android is also a special case in that what runs in memory is often quite far away from the original APK due to the processes of the Android Runtime (ART) optimisation, so although we can verify the original APK at runtime, we must remember that the APK is not memory-mapped in the same way as other processes running on other systems such as Linux.
+Android is also a special case in that what runs in memory is often quite far away from the original APK due to the processes of the Android Runtime (ART), so although we can verify the original APK at runtime, we must remember that the APK is not memory-mapped in the same way as other processes running on other systems such as Linux.
 It is possible for an attacker to modify the app between the original APK and runtime on a rooted/jailbroken device or emulator.

 We also need to be careful with root/jailbreak detection as there are methods of circumventing these on mobile platforms such as RootCloak (http://repo.xposed.info/module/com.devadvance.rootcloak2) and